dom0ng/zdma-mk2/README.md

 # Anti-cheats :

+EAC (on Intel) can differenciate and validate this device aswell, They are cool enough to not have pressed any ban button yet since the original and legal card can hahe faulty firmware behavior,

+Consider this project ( at least the public version ) as fully outdated.

 __VGK can make difference and validate it easily since January 2022.__
 Real device is indeed blocked here aswell since this time.